arwazkhan189/YTV-Downloader/README.md

 # YTV-Downloader

-# The new version will be coming on this Sunday(23/05/2021).
+# The new version will be coming on later.
 ## Updated features includes -
 - Now you can download the entire playlist.
 - Download in any resolution 144p to 1080p or more.